9 Dawn Dish Soap Hacks For Your Home

 What Else Can Dawn Dish Soap Be Used For?

 In addition to being a great cleaning hack, Dawn soap can be used for many other helpful tasks around the house.
 It can be used as a car wash, to remove bug and tar residue from your car’s exterior without damaging paint or wax.
-It also works well on lawn furniture and outdoor grills, since it cuts through grease and grime with ease.
-You can also use it to remove pet stains and odors from carpets, as well as clean your dog’s fur.
-With so many uses, Dawn soap is truly a great all-purpose cleaner.
+It also works well on makeup brushes as it’s pretty mild.
+And ditch the costly cleaners, and create your own all-purpose cleaner with these ingredients: Dawn dish soap, white vinegar, and water.

 Want More Cleaning Tips and Ideas?